carpentries/workshop-template/_extras/customization.md

 The header may optionally define the following:

 *   `etherpad` is the URL for the Etherpad for your workshop.
 If you are not using an Etherpad, you can delete this line.
+You can create a carpentries etherpad [here](https://pad.carpentries.org/).

 *   `eventbrite` is the multi-digit Eventbrite registration key.
 If you are using Eventbrite, the Software Carpentry administrators will